Dxzo/InfusedEffects/README.md

-ToolAndFoodFx
+InfusedEffects
 =============

 **_Ver.
 1.2_**

 **Added effects for armor!**

-ToolAndFoodFX is a plugin that lets you add potion effects to tools/weapons, projectiles, and food, and armor.
+InfusedEffects is a plugin that lets you add potion effects to tools/weapons, projectiles, and food, and armor.
 When you eat food with effects applied, you will get those effects.
 Hitting a mob with a weapon that has an effect will give those effects to the mob.
 Same goes for projectiles, like arrows, snowballs, etc. Throw a projectile at a mob to give them the effects.
 This plugin is really great for adventure maps, mini-games, and regular PvP.

 ##Commands